 It also uses vegan butter which not only adds flavor, but it conditions the melted marshmallow mixture and helps everything come together.

 If you don’t want to use the vegan butter, you don’t have to, but I haven’t tested it without.
+I would have a little thick non-dairy milk on hand in case the mixture is too thick.
+Then you can loosen it with the non-dairy milk which will make it easier to fold the ingredients together.

 This recipe is being released just in time for Halloween, but since it’s homemade, you may not be able to give it out to trick or treaters depending on the laws in your country.